 Joe Koller, Red Rose Kindergarten Assistant Joe Koller has been involved with Waldorf pre-schools and kindergartens for fourteen years—first as a parent, and later as an assistant.
 “Papa Joe” has been an assistant to his wife Cherie Flandrick in the Shining Mountain kindergarten since 2008.
 He has a bachelor’s degree in chemistry and became a Colorado certified Early Childhood Teacher in 2011.
 He also has numerous years of restaurant and baking experience and especially enjoys sharing his cooking and baking skills with the children.

-Dana Sher, White Dove Kindergarten Assistant Dana Sher has had the good fortune to work in the kindergarten with Mary Beth Fifer in Rainbow Garden for one fabulous year; with Cherie Flandrick in Red Rose Kindergarten for two amazing years and now, begins her third incredible year with Carma Feigal in White Dove Kindergarten.
-Before arriviing at the kindergarten, Dana worked as an RN in labor & delivery, post-partum, hospice and long-term-care.
+Dana Sher has had the good fortune to work in the kindergarten with Mary Beth Fifer in Rainbow Garden for one fabulous year; with Cherie Flandrick in Red Rose Kindergarten for two amazing years and now, begins her fourth incredible year with Carma Feigal in White Dove Kindergarten.
+Before arriving at the kindergarten, Dana worked as an RN in labor & delivery, post-partum, hospice and long-term-care.
 Prior to that, she earned a masters in teaching from Columbia University Teachers College and taught English for Speakers of Other Languages for several years.
 She has been a Reiki practitioner for over 20 years, became a Reiki Master in 2005, and has had a private practice teaching Reiki and offering Reiki/Angel healing sessions since that time.
-Having participated in as many study groups on Rudolf Steiner’s work that the school has offered, she has just committed to the Waldorf Teacher Training for Early Childhood Education that begins this October.
-Dana is the proud mother of Eli, currently in 11th grade here at Shining Mountain, and Ariel, who graduated from Shining Mountain in 2010.
+Having participated in as many study groups on Rudolf Steiner’s work that the school has offered, she has begun the Waldorf Teacher Training for Early Childhood Education.
+Dana is the proud mother of Eli, who graduated from Shining Mountain in 2014, and Ariel, who graduated from Shining Mountain in 2010.

 Lower and Middle School Class Teachers

 Meg grew up in Oklahoma building tree houses and playing her viola.
 She attended the University of Indiana, receiving a BA in Philosophy and Religious Studies.
 While working with high school students with disabilities, she learned about Waldorf Education, and immediately enrolled at Sunbridge College.
-She received her MSEd in Waldorf Education and began teaching at the Waldorf School on the Roaring Fork in 2005, where she discovered her passion was teaching in the middle school.
-Meg joins us this year at Shining Mountain, teaching eighth grade for the fourth time.
-Her husband Jon Ray is a biodynamic gardener, and together they are busy raising their two sons, Solomon and Oliver.
+She received her MSEd in Waldorf Education and began teaching at the Waldorf School on the Roaring Fork in 2005, where she discovered her passion was teaching middle school.
+Meg joined the Middle School faculty at SMWS in 2013-14.
+Her husband Jon Ray is a biodynamic gardener, and together they are raising their sons, Solomon and Oliver.
 Meg loves exploring the world with her sons, cross-country skiing, hiking, painting, printmaking, cooking, sewing, and reading.